acord-robotics/stellarios/docs/README.md

 ---
 description: >
-  The documentation describes how to install and use Stellarios, as well as listing the changelogs, code and plans for future releases.
-The documentation is updated frequently
+  The documentation describes how to install and use our software, how to contribute and what our software/hardware does and how it works
-hide_description: true
+hide_description: false
 permalink: /docs/
 ---